-PAHO Wants An Organized Regional Response To Prevent, Treat Hepatitis
+PAHO Wants A Regional Response To Prevent, Treat Hepatitis

 The new report, “Hepatitis B and C in the Spotlight: A public health response in the Region of the Americas 2016” estimates that about 2.8 million people have chronic hepatitis B virus infection and about 7.2 million have hepatitis C virus.
 Of these three of every four persons do not know they have the infection, which can lead to cirrhosis, liver cancer and even death if not treated on time.